Huynguyen610/Question-Answering-Project/README.md

 ## Description:
 This is a simple Extractive Question-Answering Chatbot.
 This involves posing questions about a document and identifying the answers as spans of text in the document itself.
 You provide it a context and a question, it will response you with an answer.

 I finetuned a Bert-base model on Squad Dataset.
-You can find it here in [my Github:](https://github.com/Huynguyen610/Squad-Dataset)
+You can find the dataset here in [my Github:](https://github.com/Huynguyen610/Squad-Dataset)

+And this is my sample bot that I've deployed on Streamlit: [My sample Bot](https://extractive-app-bot-fxajpxvw6lqqjeycie4xrq.streamlit.app/)

+<br></br>

 ## End to End Process
+<br></br>
 1. Setup a Github Repository for the project

 2. Create template structure